mark-b-kauffman/Learn-Create_Test_Courses/README.md

 * Python version management: pyenv
 * Python environment managment: pipx
 * Python package management: Poetry
+* A REST Application registered on developer.anthology.com
+* The REST Application is deployed to a Learn server
-* A Learn server on which you have created the ATESTDSK
+* The same Learn server has a datasource key you've created, named ATESTDSK

 ### Installation:
 * Use Git to clone this project to your local machine.